ietf-wg-alto/draft-alto-oam-yang/design.md

 document also contains statistics for ALTO-specific performance metrics.

-More specifically, this data model contains the following measurement information suggested by {{RFC7971}}:
+More specifically, this data model contains the following measurement information of "system and service performance" suggested by {{RFC7285}} and

-- Measurement of impact
-    - Total amount and distribution of traffic
-    - Application performance
-- System and service performance
+{{RFC7971}}:

 - Requests and responses for each information resource
 - CPU and memory utilization
 - ALTO map updates
 - Number of PIDs
 - ALTO map sizes

-Besides the measurement information suggested by {{RFC7971}}, this data model also contains useful measurement information for other ALTO extensions:
+Besides the above measurement information suggested by {{RFC7285}} and {{RFC7971}}, this data model also contains useful measurement information for other ALTO
+extensions:

 - `num-map-entry` and `num-base-obj` provides measurement for number of generic ALTO entities (for {{RFC9240}} and {{RFC9241}})
 - `num-upd-sess` and `num-event-*` provides statistics for update sessions and events (for {{RFC8189}})

+This data model only focuses on the performance metrics that can be directly measured at the ALTO server.
+The following metrics for "measurement of the impact" suggested by {{RFC7971}} are not contained by this data model:

+- Total amount and distribution of traffic
+- Application performance

 <!-- End of sections -->